samueltuoyo15/Dokugen/README.md

 ## Example

-Here's an example of running Dokugen in a project directory:
+Here's an example of running Dokugen in a project directory after successful installation:

 ```bash
 cd my-awesome-project